dns-gh/oodevs/cppdev/ooEngine/README.txt

 Pick  SDL2_image-devel-2.0.0-VC and follow the same steps as for the SDL2 lib

 # Info
-Early dev is actually available under x64 platform only (Debug or release mode)
+Early dev is actually available under x64 platform only (Debug or Release mode)